grafana/mimir/docs/sources/release-notes/upgrading-helm-from-2.1-to-3.0.md

     - **Note**: The internal service names for memcached pods have changed.
 If you have previously copied the value of `mimir.config` into your values file, please see the point below about updating `mimir.config` to ensure the memcached addresses are updated properly in your configuration.
 - **Update serviceMonitor configuration**
     - All meta-monitoring related settings have been consolidated under the `metaMonitoring` section
-    - If you are not overriding the value of anything under the `serviceMonitor` section, then you can safely skip this section.
+    - If you have not enabled `serviceMonitor` and you are not overriding the value of anything under the `serviceMonitor` section, then you can safely skip this section.
     - `serviceMonitor.enabled` was renamed to `metaMonitoring.serviceMonitor.enabled`
 - **Update rbac configuration**
     - PodSecurity has been made more flexible to support OpenShift deployment